vianneyb/kata-ev/README.md

 ## Introduction

-In this exercice, you have to improve the implementation of the class TemplateManager, by adding tests and refactoring the code.
+In this exercice, you have to improve the implementation of the class TemplateManager.

 Assuming the public method `TemplateManager::getTemplateComputed` is called everywhere, you must not change the signature of this method.